 The family of Elijah Silvera says his preschool in Harlem, N.Y., knew about the 3-year-old's severe allergy to dairy.
 Yet he was given a grilled cheese sandwich by an adult at the school on November 3, triggering a fatal anaphylactic shock.
 The pediatric ER at Harlem Hospital was unable to save him.

-Officials are closing the school, Seventh Avenue Center for Family Services, while they investigate the death.
+Officials shut down the school, Seventh Avenue Center for Family Services.
 There is no doubt in the family's minds that Elijah's death was preventable.

 "We can and must do more to protect our children from life-threatening allergic reactions in the U.S. schools," reads a GoFundMe page set up by Elijah's cousin, Liz Murray.